 Every year Oktoberfest takes place in Munich, Bavaria, Germany, and during these 16 days, more than 6 million people are attending this event.
 It’s the world’s largest Volksfest – beer festival and travelling funfair.
 It usually starts in the middle of September, taking advantage of warmer weather, and ends in the first week of October.
 This year the opening ceremony was held on 19th September and the festival will close on Sunday 4th October 10:30 pm.

 So impressive, it has lasted for centuries

-Oktoberfest has its roots back in 1810 when the Bavarian Crown Prince Ludwig was getting married to Princess Therese von Sachsen-Hildburghausen, and in honor of this holy event the first Oktoberfest was held on 12th October so everyone could celebrate and cheer for this wonderful event!
+Oktoberfest has its roots back in 1810 when the Bavarian Crown Prince Ludwig was getting married to Princess Therese von Sachsen-Hildburghausen, and in honour of this holy event, the first Oktoberfest was held on 12th October so everyone could celebrate and cheer for this wonderful event!
 The years after this tradition kept on repeating and eventually the festival was prolonged and moved forward into September, which now explains why Oktoberfest actually starts already in September!

 Drinking beer and that’s it?
 No!